AlgebraixData/algebraixlib/docs/index.rst

     the package.
 -   On `GitHub`_.
 Here you find "Getting Started" quick-start instructions, the full sources and can use the bug tracker.
--   On Algebraix Data's `GitHub project page`_.
+-   On Permission.io, Inc.'s `GitHub project page`_.
 Here you find support information.

 Also check out our tutorials and example code in the `examples`_ directory on GitHub.